 - Administrative Assistant

 Medicare Counselors typically volunteer a minimum of 5 hours/week or 20 hours/month.
-Other roles, like Public Presenters, Fraud Specialist, Outreach Volunteers, and Administrative Assistants contribute at least 4 hours/month.
+We ask for a minimum of 1 year commitment for a Medicare Counselor role.
+Other roles, like Public Presenters, Fraud Specialist, Outreach Volunteers, and Administrative Assistants contribute a minimum of 4 hours/month.
 Schedules are flexible.
 We work with each volunteer to determine the number of hours volunteered each month, and to schedule assignments accordingly.

 - Willingness and ability to work with people from a variety of racial, cultural, and economic backgrounds, with various lifestyles, sexual orientations, and of all ages.

 - Good oral and written communication skills.

 - Ability and willingness to learn and share information related to health care benefits, which includes preventing, detecting, and reporting health care fraud, errors, and abuse.

 - Ability to explain Medicare coverage, program rules, and procedures in terms that beneficiaries can understand.

 - Ability to request assistance as needed.

 - Ability to use a computer and access email and the internet.